 No matter if we are talking Caron Cakes from Michaels (the yarn cakes that started this whole phenomenon) or Sweet Rolls from Joann’s or the NEW Bernat Pop! yarn cakes found at Walmart; I want them all.
 And now Lion Brand has come out with their own new version called Mandala cakes, also found at Walmart.
 All the pretty colors, the textures, the excitement and anticipation of not knowing when that color will change.
 Oh, the things us yarn enthusiasts get excited about.

 I have already shared an extensive article on the differences (and similarities) of the Caron Cakes and Sweet Rolls here on Heart Hook Home.
 Now we are going to add in the Bernat Pop! yarn cakes and the Lion Brand Mandala yarn cakes.
-While I have not yet had the pleasure of touching the Mandala (super sad face) I do have all the specs and I know a thing or two about them.

 Honestly: I love ALL of these cakes.
 I do like some more than others, and for various reasons.
 So keep reading friend!